tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 .. note::

-    The :func:`~tudatpy.numerical_simulation.estimation_setup.observation.tabulated_settings` is the simplest manner in which to define the times (and other settings) at which to simulate observations.
+    The :func:`~tudatpy.numerical_simulation.estimation_setup.observation.tabulated_simulation_settings` is the simplest manner in which to define the times (and other settings) at which to simulate observations.
 By adding observation constraints (see :ref:`below <observation_constraints>`), this list of times may be filtered during the observation simulation process to only retain those times at which specific conditions are met (e.g. target above the horizon).
 For many practical cases, it is desirable to have continuous tracking passes of a given length that are not interrupted by such constraints.
-The :func:`~tudatpy.numerical_simulation.estimation_setup.continuous_arc_simulation_settings` can be used to achieve such behaviour.
+The :func:`~tudatpy.numerical_simulation.estimation_setup.observation.continuous_arc_simulation_settings` can be used to achieve such behaviour.

 .. _additional_observation_settings: